ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 C++ and Modern Fortran and distributed as shared libraries.
 SHARPy is easily extended through a modular object-oriented design, and already includes tools for linear and nonlinear analysis of the time-domain aeroelastic response of flexible bodies in a large number of cases, such as 3-D discrete gust [@IFASD] and turbulent field input [@YA1], control surface deflection and prescribed motion [@Scitech].
-In addition, linearised state-space models can be obtained for control design and model reduction.
+In addition, linearised state-space models can be obtained for frequency domain analysis, controller design and model reduction.

 This code is actively developed at the Loads Control and Aeroelasticity Lab at